Does Gas Heating Produce Carbon Monoxide?

 Carbon monoxide – CO – is a toxic gas.

-Natural gas or propane (LPG) appliances can produce carbon monoxide when they burn with incomplete combustion.
+Natural gas or propane (LPG) appliances can produce greater amounts of carbon monoxide when they burn with incomplete combustion.

 Complete and Incomplete Combustion

 Propane – LPG – burns within its limits of flammability.

 The lower and upper limits of flammability are the percentages of LPG that must be present in an LPG/air mixture.